Peerasu/MPI-based-Parallel-Sequence-Alignment-Algorithm/README.md

          06_Binning_main.sh
 ```

-### Step 0.1 : Download samples from NCBI
+### Step 0.1 : Download sample data from NCBI
 Enter the following parameters for each job.
 The parameter-array values in the same index position will be use for the same job.

-✅ In our pipeline, each job runs with only one sample.
-This script lets you run multiple samples for the same step simultaneously in a single script, avoiding manual submission of each job.
+✅ In our pipeline, each job runs with only one sample data.
+This script lets you run multiple sample data for the same step simultaneously in a single script, avoiding manual submission of each job.

 **Below is an example of the parameters.
 In your case, you can use different parameters from the ones shown here:**
 ```